 High End Custom

-This means the millwork has “been spoken for”.
+This means the millwork has “been spoken for” or “Made to Measure”.
 Bespoke is when one designer creates a kitchen from scratch for one person.
 Which mean customer service is at it's peak.
 This usually takes the form of multiple design meetings as the layouts are drafted directly for the house they are going into.
 Heights, widths, depth of each individual piece are all customizable, fillers are minimized and every inch of space is utilized with interior components available.
-This process is followed through by 3D drawings, space layouts, direct communication with your designer from paper to product install and the companies own wood shop locally handcrafting the cabinetry.
+This process is followed through by 3D drawings, space layouts, direct communication with your designer from paper to product install.
+The companies own wood shop is handcrafting the cabinetry either locally or nearby.
 Nothing is pre-fabricated or mass produced.
-Your choice of wood is ordered just for you from the most local factories available.
+Your choice of wood is ordered just for you sourcing from the highest quality factories available and as local as possible.
 Paint colors are chosen by you with the help of your designer and color matches to your favorite scarf are available on request.
 You can even stop by and view your product being created at any stage.
 Turn around times are minimal and any issues are handled on site and timely.
-Prices though on the higher end are very reasonable considering all the finishing price options that you have available as well your design and install are accounted for all up front and things like paneled appliances will likely be handled by the companies installer.
-And the quality is high and better than the rest, which is the biggest difference of all.
+Prices though on the higher-end are very reasonable considering all the finishing price options that you have available as well your design and install are accounted for all up front and things like paneled appliances will likely be handled by the companies installer….and there is little for fixes, repairs or re-do’s in the end.
+The quality is high and better than the rest, which is the biggest difference of all.

 Main differences between Box Store and Bespoke method: